Sir William Johnson, 1st Baronet

-major-general, his role in the British victory at the Battle of Lake George in 1755 earned him a baronetcy of New York.
+major general in the British army, his role in the victory at the Battle of Lake George in 1755 earned him a baronetcy of New York.
 His capture of Fort Niagara from the French in 1759 brought him additional renown.
 Throughout his career as a British official among the Iroquois, Johnson combined personal business with official diplomacy, acquiring tens of thousands of acres of Native land and becoming very wealthy.